Reader68/Stepic_Selenium-Python/README.md

-Reository for Selenium/Python cource on Stepik.
+Repository for Selenium/Python cource on Stepik.